Valsodark/Api_rnn/README.md

 ![pyPI - Python Version](https://img.shields.io/pypi/v/fastapi?color=%2334D058&label=pypi%20package)

 ## About
-This is a machine learning in python for phishing detection.
+This is a project for phishing detection using machine learning in python.
-Where we used tensorflow to train a model then deploy it as a api service.
+Where we used tensorflow to train a model then deploy it as a api service with fastapi.

 ## Documentation
 1. FastApi